oplS16projects/FP1/README.md

 **SIMPLE QR LIBRARY**
 **-ALEXANDER CUSHING**

->I decided to use the "simple-QR" plugin
+I decided to use the "simple-QR" plugin

->for the exploration part of this experiment/project,
+for the exploration part of this experiment/project,
->I created some basic QR codes, created a function that
->would allow the user to make one, then created a function
->that would allow a user to make a list of strings of
->websites into QR codes.
+I created some basic QR codes, created a function that would allow the user to make one, then created a function that would allow a user to make a list of strings of websites into QR codes.

+In this code I create a QR for the original source, my GitHub, the FP1 source, and I also allow the user to input a website string using the function "makeQRForME", and a list of website strings using the function "addqrlist" and a count variable.

 ```racket
 (qr-code "https://github.com/simmone" "gitSource.png")